mex command uses the

 mxArray *mxCreateDoubleMatrix(mwSize m, mwSize n, mxComplexity ComplexFlag) mxArray *mxCreateStructMatrix(mwSize m, mwSize n, int nfields, const char **fieldnames);

-Replace numSensors with two new variables to handle
+numSensors with two new variables to handle both functions,

 /* create 2 variables */ /* of different types */ mwSize numSensorSize; int numSensorFields;